solarsnake/coveralls-demo-ruby/README.md

 git clone git@github.com:<your-github-username>/coveralls-demo-ruby.git
 ```

-You results should look something like this:
+Your results should look something like this:

 ```
 Cloning into 'coveralls-demo-ruby'...